dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 and delegates created when binding to them.

 Among the rationale of DIP&nbsp;1032 was to make `lazy` less of a special case in the language.
-With this proposal, `lazy` becomes a lowering to a delegate.
+With this proposal, `lazy` becomes a lowering to a delegate:
+> **Excerpt of the rationale of [DIP&nbsp;1032](https://github.com/dlang/DIPs/blob/master/DIPs/other/DIP1032.md)** <br/>
+> A further reason is that the `lazy` function parameter attribute is underspecified
+> and is a constant complication in the language specification.
+> With this DIP&nbsp;[1032], `lazy` can move towards being defined in terms of an equivalent delegate parameter,
+> thereby simplifying the language by improving consistency.

+This objective is accomplished by this DIP as described in [Lazy as a Lowering](#lazy-as-a-lowering).

-Yet they bear some similarity to the relaxation of `pure` allowing `pure` functions to modify any mutable value reachable through its parameters.
+The proposed changes bear some similarity to the relaxation of `pure`, allowing `pure` functions to modify any mutable value reachable through its parameters.
 Those `pure` functions are called *weakly pure* in contrast to *strongly pure* ones that cannot possibly modify values except their local variables.